Harshitdy/Titanic-Machine-Learning-from-Disaster/README.md

 # Kaggle-Competition: Titanic-Machine-Learning-from-Disaster
-This is a tutorial in an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
+This is iPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
 The goal of this repository is to provide an example of a competitive analysis for those interested in getting into the field of data analytics or using python for Kaggle's Data Science competitions.

 >The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
 On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
 This sensational tragedy shocked the international community and led to better safety regulations for ships.